NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/aws-sso-saas.md

 1. (Optional) Additional Attribute Statements can be passed from your IdP to AWS SSO.
 More information about AWS Attribute mapping can be found at [Attribute mappings - AWS Single Sign-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/attributemappingsconcept.html#supportedidpattributes).

-1. Copy the Cloudflare IdP metadata values and save them for the Final AWS configuration.
+1. Copy the Khulnasoft IdP metadata values and save them for the Final AWS configuration.

 1. Select **Next**.